 Richard D. Semba, M.D., M.A., M.P.H., is the inaugural W. Richard Green Professor of Ophthalmology at the Wilmer Eye Institute and holds joint appointments in the Department of Molecular Microbiology and Immunology and the Department of International Health.
-He is a comprehensive ophthalmologist, treating a wide range of eye conditions.

 Dr. Semba received his M.A. and M.D. from Stanford University, and his M.P.H. from Johns Hopkins University.
 He completed his ophthalmology residency at the Wilmer Eye Institute and has been a faculty member at Wilmer since 1987.